-The Housing Executive may consider you homeless if your marriage or relationship has broken down and you can no longer live with your partner.
-It may be helpful if you can provide information about the relationship breakdown from an agency such as Women's Aid, the Men's Advisory Project, Nexus or the police.
-The Housing Executive may ask for a copy of a court order (if you have one).
+If your marriage or relationship has broken down and you can no longer live with your partner you could be homeless.
+The Housing Executive may ask for a copy of a court order if you have one.

 If your home is of a very poor standard compared to other housing in Northern Ireland the Housing Executive may consider you homeless.
-Your property must be in an extremely bad state.
-For example, it must be a threat to your health.
+Your property must be in an extremely bad state and the issues must be having a serious impact on your health or safety.

 The Housing Executive will consider you homeless if you live in a caravan, houseboat or mobile home and there is no place where you can legally keep it or live in it.

 Homeless or threatened with homelessness?